|Note: This is the official ‘Explanatory report’, to be read alongside the Convention itself

 The explanatory report of the Convention reflects the evolutions noted in the signatory states which led to the revision of the Convention of London, signed in 1969.

-ConferenceThe 2017 conference will be held at Sharpes Pottery Museum, Swadlingcote, Derbyshire on Sunday 22nd October 2017
+ConferenceThe 2017 conference was held at Sharpes Pottery Museum, Swadlingcote, Derbyshire on Sunday 22nd October 2017

 - 2017 Conference, Swadlincote

 - 2016 Conference Toddington

 - 2015 Conference Wimborne

 - Resistivity meter